 - We don’t deviate from the schedule.
 There is a time and an order for everything for a reason.
 If we have not prepared Logan for it, we don’t do it.

 - We don’t go to other people’s houses where there are lots of noise or people that Logan doesn’t know.
 We also don’t go to houses full of other children regardless of their age or blood relation.

-- We don’t open presents all at once.
+- We don’t open presents all at once and always at home.
 The noise from the paper bothers Logan.
-Not to mention that he can’t handle the surprise of not knowing what is in the package.
-Then there is the commotion of everyone talking and laughing at once.
-All that makes my skin crawl.
-I can’t imagine what it sounds like to Logan.
+Let me mention again that he can’t handle the surprise of not knowing what is in the package.

 - When all else fails, remember Rule #1.
 We stick to the schedule and routine at all costs.
 If I am at odds as to what to do, I refer to Rule #1.